kirilligum/firebase-choreographer/README.md

 ## Installation

-To use Firebase Choreographer in your Firebase Functions project, install it via npm:
+There are two main ways to install and use Firebase Choreographer:

+**1. Using npm (Recommended for most projects):**

+Install the package into your Firebase Functions project:
 ```bash
 npm install firebase-choreographer
 ```

-Then, in your `functions/package.json`, add it as a dependency:
+Ensure it's listed as a dependency in your `functions/package.json`:
 ```json
 {
   "dependencies": {